tsch1198/Arduino-RS485-AP/README.md

         <a href="/currentsetpoint" class="btn">e0: Current setpoint</a>
       </div>
 ```
-If you click the one of the buttons a /something is beeing sent.
-This will be catched by the [httphandler](/src/httpHandler.ino) script.
+If you click the one of the buttons, a /something is being sent.
+This will be caught by the [httphandler](/src/httpHandler.ino) script.

-In the ```handleClientRequest``` function the Requests are beeing processed.
-It checks for the /something and calls a function or does something else.
+In the ```handleClientRequest``` function checks if the request is for specific endpoints (e.g., /RT, /BT, /hardwareversion, etc.) and performs corresponding actions like toggling LEDs or sending data.

 The Variable Values are marked with %something% in the [website code](/src/webpageCode.h).
-In the ```sendHttpResponse``` function in [httpHandler](/src/httpHandler.ino) these values are replaced with the real up to Date values.
+In the ```sendHttpResponse``` function in [httpHandler](/src/httpHandler.ino) these values are replaced with the real up-to-Date values.

 ## Website
-The Website can be edited with HTML and CSS.
+The Website's can be edited with HTML and CSS.
 I tried to add JS but didnt get it to work properly.

 Source Code for the Website -> [webpageCode.h](/src/webpageCode.h)
 The Websites Code has to be saved in the Webpage Char.

 ### Example: Change a Button
-To Change for Example the ```Hardwareversion``` Button, you would:
+To Change for Example the ```a0: Hardwareversion``` Button, you would:
-1. Change the ```/hardwareversion``` in [WebpageCode](/src/webpageCode.h) to someting else
+1. Change the ```/hardwareversion``` in [WebpageCode](/src/webpageCode.h) to something else
-2. In the [httpHandler](/src/httpHandler.ino) you have to change the Entry in ```handleClientRequest``` to the new name.
+2. In the [httpHandler](/src/httpHandler.ino) you have to change the Entry in ```handleClientRequest``` to a new name.
-3. Then eather put your code direcly in the else if or call a function.
+3. Then either put your code directly in the else if or call a function.

 ### Example: Change Header
 1. Open [webpageCode.h](/src/webpageCode.h)
 2. Navigate to the Body and find the H1 Section
-3. Change AG05 Controll to something Differant
+3. Change AG05 Control to something Different
 ```HTML
     <h1>AG05 Control</h1>
 ```